KhurbiiO/voir_automated_log_analytics/transformation-services/README.md

 | PROFILING   | `enabled`              | Enables performance profiling.                                             |
 | PROFILING   | `report_sec`           | Frequency of profiling reports in seconds.                                 |

+---
+#### **Smart Filter (Heuristic-Based Anomaly Detection)**
+This is a custom-built filter system designed to replicate the heuristics of experienced support engineers using template level knowledge.

+##### ⚙️ How It Works:
+1. Parses incoming messages into structured events.
+2. Compares the event against a known whitelist of important/anomalous templates.
+3. Uses a transformer model (`MiniLM-L6-v2`) to compute cosine similarity between variable parts of logs.
+4. Makes a decision whether to flag or pass the log.

+##### ⚠️ Note:
+As a heuristic algorithm, it does not guarantee perfect accuracy but provides high practical effectiveness in real-world log triage scenarios.

 #### 📁 Global Configuration (YAML):
 Each system instance is initialized via YAML, where the instance key includes: